Portrayal of women scientists in film: Impact of Television/ Film Crossover Representation

+Meta Analysis

 A 2007 meta-analysis by Jocelyn Steinke of Western Michigan University and colleagues looked at gender stereotyping by children who have been exposed to images of scientists through films, television shows, and books.
 One study examined elementary school students taking the Draw-a-Scientist-Test, or DAST.
 The results showed that out of more than 4,000 children who participated in the DAST, only 28 girls drew female scientists.
-Another study of 1,137 Korean students between the ages of eleven and fifteen found that 74 percent of them drew male scientists, while only 16 percent had depicted female scientists.
-Through the influence of mass media outlets, statistics from the National Science Foundation 2000 indicate that women make up only 19.4 percent of the STEM industry including science and mathematics.
+Another study of 1,137 Korean students between the ages of eleven and fifteen found that 74% of them drew male scientists, while only 16% had depicted female scientists.
+Through the influence of mass media outlets, statistics from the National Science Foundation 2000 indicate that women make up only 19.4% of the STEM industry including science and mathematics.
 As a result, most children in the major developmental years are subjected to accepting traditional stereotypes of women being passive, emotional, physically weak and dependent, as depicted in films.
 The study posits that gender stereotypes can be the product of an individual's surrounding environment, which can influence how they view themselves and others around them.

 As an increasing number of adolescents use social media platforms, the reinforcement of traditional cultural norms is at an all-time high.
 Even before young women reach adolescence, they may be exposed to social media perpetuating the stereotype of women as dependent, emotional and less capable beings.

+An increasing interest in science in real-life and on-screen is linked.
+As Mae Jemison (a life-long Star Trek fan) became the first black woman to travel in space and the first real-life astronaut to appear on Star Trek, this link can be celebrated for changes it brings across society.